 Finished Contract: How do I process a domestic helper visa without an agency?

-If you have already found a domestic helper you’d like to hire and she is leaving a finished contract, you can process the visa while the worker is in Hong Kong.
+If you have already found a Filipino domestic helper you would like to hire and they are leaving a finished 2-year contract, you can process the visa while the helper is in Hong Kong.
 For this type of visa processing you do not have to use an agency.
 We provide you below with a step by step list in case you want to do this by yourself.

-Employers or domestic helpers can pick up the Standard Employment Contract as well as supporting information at the Hong Kong Immigration.
-You don’t need an appointment for this.
+Employers and domestic helpers can pick up the Standard Employment Contract as well as supporting information at the Hong Kong Immigration Department.
+You do not need an appointment for this.

-You will be given four copies of the contract (one will stay at the Consulate (see step 2), one will stay with Immigration (see step 3) and the other copies are for the employer and domestic helper).
-All four copies should be signed by both the employer and domestic helper and should be completed identically.
-If there are any mistakes, make sure that both the employer and the helper sign next to the revision.
+You will be given four copies of the contract.
+All four copies should be signed by both the employer and the domestic helper as they need to be completed identically.
+If there are any mistakes, make sure that both the employer and the helper sign next to each revision.

-- Employer and domestic helper’s immigration application forms (forms ID988B and ID988A)
+- Completed employer and domestic helper Immigration application forms (forms ID988B and ID988A)

-- Passport and visa (if not permanent resident),
+- Passport and visa (if not a permanent resident)

 - Proof of address (a recent utility bill is best)

-- Proof of income (recent bank statements showing salary deposit of at least HK$15,000 for 3 months or total assets of more than HK$350,000)
+- Proof of income (recent bank statements showing a salary deposit of at least HK$15,000 for 3 months or total assets of more than HK$350,000 for 6 months)